 It wasn't the first time Roberta faced a crowd, naked to them, exposing herself with everything she had.
 She found herself recalling the first time she had given a scientific paper at the International Neuroscience Meeting in London.
 Her thesis advisor had gotten a travel grant which had to be spent on a 'minority' student, and Roberta was it.
 Professor Rosminski assured her that when confronted with a crowd of peers or superiors, you are supposed to get scared, but you never freeze.
 After saying the carefully rehearsed, and accurate, 'previous studies in our lab suggest...' line, it would be a piece of cake.
 It was a piece of cake, but more like one that smashed on the floor and spread crumbs all over the kitchen cabinets.
 All Roberta remembered of the experience was a series of stutters, stammers and fumbling of index cards that resulted in them falling back into her hands in the wrong order.
-The audience applauded afterwards, but politely, the smiles that greeted her at the beginning of the talk turning into indifferent frowns, of those who actually stayed for the ordeal.
+The audience applauded afterwards, but politely.
+The smiles that greeted her at the beginning of the talk turned into indifferent frowns, for those who actually did stay to hear the end of her ordeal.

-But, after that baptism and burning by fire, Roberta learned to give stellar talks.
-But they were talks, discourses where the data was the star, the hypotheses the featured attractions.
+After that baptism and burning by fire, Roberta learned to give stellar talks.
+But they were talks.
+Discourses where the data was the star, the hypotheses the featured attractions.
 This time, it was about...her, and the Life, big L, inside of her.
+As a musician, singer and...even more challenging....entertainer rather than informer.